MoSpec/mo-spec/README.md

 - Fast and powerful spec loader and runner (credit to mo-test)
-- "Describe", "context", "before", "it" syntax, with grouping and sub-grouping -
+- "Describe", "context", "before", "it" syntax, with grouping and sub-grouping
+- Capable of running Canister / Actor specs, using the interpreter -

 [Next Features](/ROADMAP.md)